LightDB Stream API: POST vs GET for IoT Device Data Queries | Golioth

 We’ve been hearing your questions, and in the spirit of building a better platform (and explaining it along the way), let’s discuss the LightDB Stream endpoints and when to use POST and when to use GET requests…and whether there is a Right™ way.

-LightDB Stream Endpoints Overview
+LightDB Stream API Endpoints Overview

 If you poke around our OpenAPI docs, you’ll see a few endpoints under LightDB Stream: